 Along with redesigning the fireplace, I swapped out the cabinet pulls for {these 6.3″ pulls in the golden champagne finish} that I also used for our kitchen remodel and I made several changes to the bookcases too.
 We removed the fluting in the bookcase arch, added {this wallpaper} to the back of our bookcases, and removed the old shallow white shelves and installed {these custom sized oak shelves} in “Nature” finish that are adjustable in height.
 I then styled my shelves using my ten tried-and-true decorating formulas in my post on how to decorate a bookshelf – definitely check it out!

-So what do I think about hanging our TV above the fireplace now that we’ve had it this way for a few months?
+So what do I think about hanging our TV above the fireplace now that we’ve had it this way for over a year?
 We love it!
 We have no issue with the viewing angle and don’t ever feel like we’re craning our necks to watch TV.
 We WERE craning our necks when trying to watch the TV in its original location crammed in the corner on our bookcase.
 And it’s been so nice this winter to be able to snuggle up on the couch with a roaring fire and catch up on our favorite shows.
 My sister installed her TV above the fireplace shortly after we did ours and she loves it too.
 So if it’s something that you’re considering, don’t let all of the naysayers spoil your plans – it might work just as well for your family as it did for ours.

 Phew… that was a long one!
 I think I answered all of the questions that you guys threw at me as I shared on Instagram while this project was in progress, but let me know if there’s anything I missed!
 I’ve added a bunch of new favorite finds to my Shop page so be sure to check that out {here}!